luan/ember-formbuilder/README.md

 Ember FormBuilder is a form builder implementation for [Ember.js](http://emberjs.com) and Handlebars.
 It's inspired by the Rails form builders, simple_form and formtastic.

+## **!!!
+WARNING !!!**

+README Driven Development: These features described below are *NOT* yet implemented.

 ## Installation

-Just download the latest version of the ember-formbuilder.js file and include it *after* ember.js.
+Just download the latest version of the ember-formbuilder.js file and include it **after** ember.js.

 ## Configuration